survivejs/site/posts/60-purescript-interview.md

 ## What does the future look like for *PureScript* and web development in general?
 Can you see any particular trends?

 I hope to see more adoption of PureScript, and functional programming generally in industry.
-Functional programming is gradually becoming more popular for both backend and frontend JavaScript, both in terms of functional languages like PureScript, but also in the form of ideas from functional programming making their way into regular JavaScript libraries (React, Redux, etc.)
+Functional programming is gradually becoming more popular for both backend and frontend JavaScript, both in terms of functional languages like PureScript, but also in the form of ideas from functional programming making their way into regular JavaScript libraries (React, Redux, etc.).

 PureScript has been adopted successfully and put into production at several companies now, and I'd like to see that trend continue.
 To make that possible, I'd like to work on lowering the barrier to adoption, so that PureScript becomes a more obvious choice of programming language for more people.